 According to Business Insider, in 2017 the royal family cost the government budget (and Dutch taxpayers) 41.4 million euros.
 Along with expenses compensations (used to pay their employees), the King, the Queen and the Princess get “consitutional benefit”, that increases annually at the same rate as the salaries of gov’t officials.

 What’s in it for the country?
 Well, as you can imagine a king can open doors that others cannot, and more than half of the surveyed companies in a study by Regioplan believed that they got economic benefits from taking part in trade missions.
 Another study by Tillburg University concluded that the monarchy stimulates the Dutch economy to grow about 1 percent per year, and the Royals add 4 to 5 billion euros to the Dutch economy per year.

-Lately there have been many rumours – started with a report from RTL – about a secret agreement made between the royal family and the De Jong cabinet in the 70s.
+Over the years there have been many rumours about a secret agreement made between the royal family and the De Jong cabinet in the 70s.
 According to the report, since the establishment of a new financial system managing the Royals’ expenses in the early 70s, a deal would have been made to guarantee that the “losses” of replacing the old system with the new one would be compensated with some extra benefits, and this agreement would still be ongoing.